 FEAR #3 – Fear of wasting time – They don’t want to have to wait around all day for the tech to arrive.

 So many consumers complain about this.
-Yes, as an appliance repair company, you do have to give an appointment window.
+Yes, as an hvac business or appliance repair company, you do have to give an appointment window.
 But just letting the customer know, that the technician is going call them about 30 to 45 minutes when they’re on their way will be helpful to a consumer because they can still run around and get errands done.

-In that situation the consumer takes the day off from work, they didn’t get paid, and the appliance repair company didn’t show up, and that does leave them in a worse situation because they now need to take another day off from work which is going to be hard.
+In that situation the consumer takes the day off from work, they didn’t get paid, and the air conditioner repair business or appliance repair company didn’t show up, and that does leave them in a worse situation because they now need to take another day off from work which is going to be hard.
 It doesn’t look good to the boss, and they must go through another day of the appliance not working.
 And imagine if that’s a refrigerator, the food keeps spoiling and now the problem has become even more expensive.
 They may have laundry piling up and no clean close for their family.
 That’s why it’s important to keep these things in mind when dealing with consumers.

 FEAR #5 – Having the repair attempted by a tech that doesn’t know what he is doing, we’ve touched on this before, where an inexperienced technician may cause harm to not just the home, but also the appliance.
 If tech is working on a washer and doesn’t know what they’re doing and causes a flood in the home, then now the consumer not only has an appliance issue but now also a water damage issue.
-And that’s just one example of appliance repair going bad, but I’m sure you get the idea.
+And that’s just one example of ac repair or appliance repair going bad, but I’m sure you get the idea.

 Fear #6 – The invoice will be more than they can afford.
-Some consumers already have a number in mind when it comes to how much they want to spend on appliance repair.
+Some consumers already have a number in mind when it comes to how much they want to spend on air conditioner repair or appliance repair.
 Maybe they don’t want to spend more than 200 dollars on a repair and if it’s going to cost more than that then they would rather invest in a brand new appliance.
 So if it’s a compressor type situation for a refrigerator or a transmission leaking oil for a washer.
 You know those type of repairs might not be worth it at all, when the cost of repair is compared to buying a new appliance.

 Let’s now talk about the goals and desires of the average consumer